detekoi/compact-chat-overlay/README.md

 To adjust chat appearance settings (colors, themes, etc.) after adding to OBS:
 1. Right-click the browser source in OBS and select **Interact**.
-2. In the interaction window, hover over the chat to see the settings gear icon (⚙️).
+2. In the interaction window:
+   - **Window Mode**: Hover over the chat to see the settings gear icon (⚙️) in the top-right corner.
+   - **Popup Mode**: Hover over the top-right area to reveal the settings gear icon (⚙️).
 3. Click the gear icon to access the settings panel.

 ## Configuring the Overlay